ofallonlabs/saeedmirshekari/_src/blog/2022-05-17-data-science-job-market-for-immigrants-with-higher-education-in-the-usa.md

 2. Most immigrants fall into the ["hidden workers"](https://www.hbs.edu/managing-the-future-of-work/Documents/research/hiddenworkers09032021.pdf) category in the workforce.
 Hidden workers are people who want to work and possess or [could develop—many of the skills that current employers seek.](http://saeedmirshekari.com/services)

-3. Lack of guidance: This is one of the major obstacles facing immigrant  with higher education in getting their first job in data science.
+3. Lack of guidance: This is one of the major obstacles immigrant with higher education encounter in getting their first job in data science.
 Many employers have a data-related requirement that needs candidates to have a thorough understanding of various parts of data science.
 In the competitive data science industry, [having a mentor](https://saeedmirshekari.com/services/) is vital for shaping your career.

 <!--EndFragment-->